Stretching Newton polygons using pure polynomials: Introduction.

-Recall the Eisenstein-Dumas criterion \cite{Eisenstein,Dumas} (see \cite{Gao} for a modern statement), which says that if $f$ is pure of slope $-\frac{r}{\deg f}$ and $\gcd(r,\deg f)=1$, then $f$ is irreducible over $\Q$.
+Recall the Eisenstein-Dumas criterion \cite{Dumas,Eisenstein} (see \cite{Gao} for a modern statement), which says that if $f$ is pure of slope $-\frac{r}{\deg f}$ and $\gcd(r,\deg f)=1$, then $f$ is irreducible over $\Q$.
 (When $r=1$, this recovers the well-known Eisenstein irreducibility criterion.)
 Polynomials satisfying this criterion are called \emph{$p^r$-Dumas} polynomials, or $p$-Eisenstein polynomials when $r=1$.
 The family of $p^r$-Dumas polynomials arise naturally in the theory of local fields; for example, they can be used to generate ramified (totally, in the Eisenstein case) extensions.
 An immediate consequence of Theorem \ref{main} is the following corollary, which says that $p^r$-Dumas polynomials are \emph{dynamically irreducible} (or \emph{stable}), meaning that all their iterates are also irreducible.
-(Note that this recovers the classical result of Odoni \cite[Lemma 1.3]{Odoni} asserting the dynamical irreducibility of Eisenstein polynomials.)
+Note that this recovers the classical result of Odoni \cite[Lemma 1.3]{Odoni} asserting the dynamical irreducibility of Eisenstein polynomials.

-\begin{corollary} If $f$ is $p^r$-Dumas then $f$ is dynamically irreducible. \end{corollary} \begin{proof} By Theorem \ref{main}, the Newton polygon of $f\circ f$ has a single segment of slope $-r/(\deg f)^2$, and is therefore irreducible by the Eisenstein-Dumas criterion.
+\begin{corollary} If $f$ is $p^r$-Dumas then $f$ is dynamically irreducible. \end{corollary} \begin{proof} The case $\deg f=1$ is clear, so assume $\deg f>1$.
+By Theorem \ref{main}, the Newton polygon of $f\circ f$ has a single segment of slope $-r/(\deg f)^2$, and is therefore irreducible by the Eisenstein-Dumas criterion.
 The result now follows from induction. \end{proof}

 \begin{remark} \nf Corollary \ref{ds} was first proved in \cite[Corollary 4.1]{DS} using different methods. \end{remark}